Hemorrhoid treatment

 • Skin tags: Skin that remains after a blood clot inside a hemorrhoid is reabsorbed.

 We don’t know exactly why hemorrhoids form.
-But we do know some things that seem to contribute to them.
+But we do know some things that make you more likely to develop them:

 • Lifting heavy things (particularly when it’s frequent)